 Isaac J. Barrera (Otavalo, February 4, 1884– June 29, 1970) was a writer, journalist, literary critic, historian, biographer and university professor.
 As a journalist, he founded several influential literary magazines and worked on the editorial staff of El Comercio between 1933-1955, authoring over 7,000 articles in this period.
 He wrote biographies on Vicente Rocafuerte and Simón Bolívar.
-He also wrote book-length studies on Ecuadorian literature, the history of journalism in Ecuador, and colonial Quito.
-His best known book is, “Historia de la literatura ecuatoriana” (1944; History of Ecuadorian Literature), which grouped authors by genre and offered comparative analyses of their works, and also examined the literary theories behind them.
+He also authored book-length studies on Ecuadorian literature, Ecuadorian journalism history, and colonial Quito.
+His best-known book is “Historia de la literatura ecuatoriana” (1944; History of Ecuadorian Literature), which organized authors by genre and provided comparative analyses of their works, as well as an examination of the literary theories underpinning them.
 He was a member of the Ecuadorian Academy of Language.
-A collection of his poetry was published posthumously in 1973.
+In 1973, a collection of his poetry was published posthumously.

 He was born to Estanislao Barrera Nicolalde and Tomasa Quiroz Moreno, both natives of Otavalo.

 In 1903 he married his first cousin Carmen Barrera Almeida, who acted as his French teacher and his secretary.
 They had seven children, but only three reached adulthood: Jaime, Inés and Eulalia.

 - Ecuadorian Cultural Institute